jere-mie/blog-old/_posts/2022-12-27-working-with-xv6.md

 ## How to Exit XV6

 Like I mentioned in the introduction, this is a very simple thing to do but if often left out of tutorials for some reason.
-It's as easy as typing `ctrl-x a` in the terminal 😎.
+It's as easy as typing `ctrl-a x` in the terminal 😎.